mattermost/docs/source/install/manage_kubernetes.rst

 .. _manage_kubernetes:

-Managing the Mattermost Kubernetes Operator
+Managing the Mattermost Kubernetes operator
 ============================================

 CLI commands
 ------------

-You can manage and monitor your Mattermost installation's installation and deployment process in the CLI, using the commands listed below.
+You can manage and monitor your Mattermost instance's installation and deployment process in the CLI, using the commands listed below.

 .. code-block:: sh